Wandering journeyman: Wandering journeymen's uniform in Germany

 Wandering journeymen can be easily recognised on the street by their clothing.
 The carpenter's black hat has a broad brim; some professions use a black stovepipe hat or a cocked hat.
 The carpenters wear black corduroy bell-bottoms and a waistcoat and carry the Stenz, which is a traditional curled hiking pole.
-The clothes are made to be practical and sturdy for travelling and work – the hat protects from the sun, wide-legged trousers keep sawdust away from the socks and shoes, the pockets are made to fit a basic set of tools for the given trade.
+The clothes are made to be practical and sturdy for travelling and work – the hat protects from the sun, wide-legged trousers are easier to roll up and keep sawdust away from the socks and shoes, the pockets are made to fit a basic set of tools for the given trade.

 Since many professions have since converted to the uniform of the carpenters, many people in Germany believe that only carpenters go travelling, which is untrue – since the carpenter's uniform is best known and well received, it simply eases the journey.
 Since wandering journeymen often travel by hitchhiking, the traditional outfit helps them find people who are willing to exchange a ride or a meal for a story from their travels.

 The uniform is completed with a golden earring and golden bracelets—which could be sold in hard times and in the Middle Ages could be used to pay the gravedigger if any wanderer should die on the road.